The Jerky Boys: The Movie

 The Jerky Boys: The Movie, also known as The Jerky Boys, is a 1995 American crime/comedy film starring Johnny Brennan and Kamal Ahmed, best known as the comedy duo the Jerky Boys.

 The film features two men, Johnny B. and Kamal, aka "the Jerky Boys", two self-described "low-lifes from Queens", who get into trouble with the Mafia when one of their prank calls leads them into a money laundering business.
 The Jerky Boys discover that their long-loved hometown bar will be torn down unless they stop their shenanigans.

+The Jerky Boys: The Movie was released by Buena Vista Pictures Distribution on February 3, 1995.
+The film received negative reviews from critics and grossed $7.6 million against an $8 million budget.

 Plot

-The film opens in a New York police station as a pair of "low-lifes from Queens" named Johnny B. and Kamal are taken into police custody and interrogated by an NYPD detective named Robert Worzic.
-Worzic demands to know exactly how the pair got into their situation, so Johnny explains that for the past twenty years, he and Kamal frequently entertained themselves by performing prank calls on the telephone.
-He brings up an early call where he got his neighbor Brett Weir, the local goody-two-shoes kid, in trouble with his mother by impersonating an angry citizen and claiming that Brett has been stealing, spitting and cursing.
+In a New York police station, Johnny B. and Kamal are taken into police custody and interrogated by Detective Robert Worzic.
+Worzic demands to know how the pair ended up in custody.
+Johnny explains that for the past twenty years, he and Kamal frequently made prank calls.
+He brings up call as a child where he got his neighbor Brett Weir in trouble with his mother by impersonating an angry citizen and claiming that Brett has been stealing, spitting and cursing.

-One day twenty years later (the beginning of the film's present day), Johnny and Kamal are adults and still performing prank calls, but Johnny's mother Mrs. B demands that they get jobs.
-Johnny argues that they get fired from everything they try, even though their reason for termination usually stems from their inability to not insult people over radios and intercoms.
-Mrs. B compares them to Brett Weir, who has grown to live a very successful life and now owns his own house, and tells them to get out of the house and job-hunt.
+Presently, Johnny and Kamal are adults and still performing prank calls, but Johnny's mother Mrs. B demands that they get jobs, and compares them to Brett Weir, who is now very successful.

-Johnny and Kamal decide to head to Mickey's, their local bar, and knock back a few drinks placed on their sizable tab.
-They happen to meet Brett, who buys them drinks and brags that he is on his way to a meeting at a fancy restaurant.
-Curious, Johnny calls Brett's new friends at the restaurant as "Frank Rizzo" and tells the people on the other end (in no polite terms) that "his men" Johnny and Kamal have just gotten in from Chicago and need to be cared for.
-Unbeknownst to the pair, Brett's friends are actually the local Mafia run by Ernie Lazzaro, who is confused and bewildered at "Rizzo" and his vulgarity but nonetheless gives the boys a limousine ride and a fully comped meal.
+Johnny and Kamal decide to head to Mickey's, their local bar, to drink.
+They meet Brett, who buys them drinks and brags that he is on his way to a meeting at a fancy restaurant.
+Curious, Johnny calls Brett's new friends at the restaurant as "Frank Rizzo" and rudely tells the caller that "his men" Johnny and Kamal have just gotten in from Chicago and need care.
+Unbeknownst to the pair, Brett's friends are actually the local Mafia run by Ernie Lazzaro, who is confused and bewildered at "Rizzo" and his vulgarity but nonetheless gives the boys a limousine ride and meal.